UCLNatSci/2022/NSCI0005/_sources/sequences_and_series/convergence.md

 and so we should use the preliminary test first (the clue is in the name!), if a series fail this then no point to apply the ratio test.

 Intuitively, D'Alembert's ratio test tells us that if the ratio of sequential terms is less than 1 then the terms are **shrinking** and hence the series converges.
-If the converse is true the the terms are **growing** and hence the series diverges.
+If the converse is true the terms are **growing** and hence the series diverges.

 Cases where the ratio test is inconclusive will require further tests.